-It is the Examining Attorney's position that applicant's building façade does not function as a service mark for applicant's real estate and entertainment services because it does not identify and distinguish applicant's services from those of others.
-The Examining Attorney contends that, in order to function as a mark, applicant's building façade must be used in a manner that clearly projects to purchasers the source of applicant's services so as to be perceived as a mark.
-The original specimens of record (a copy of which is reproduced below), are photographs of the building façade which, according to the Examining Attorney, show no more than the facade of the building.
+The Examining Attorney has refused registration because applicant's building entryway design does not function as a service mark for applicant's real estate and entertainment services inasmuch as it does not identify and distinguish applicant's services from those of others.
+The Examining Attorney contends that, in order to function as a mark, applicant's building façade or entryway must be used in a manner that clearly projects to purchasers the source of applicant's services so as to be perceived as a mark identifying those services.
+The original specimens of record (a copy of which is reproduced below) are photographs of the building entryway which, according to the Examining Attorney, show no more than a part of the facade of the building.

-This photograph is not sufficient, the Examining Attorney contends, to show use of the building façade as a service mark for applicant's real estate and entertainment services because it shows no more than the building in which applicant's services may be performed.
-The Examining Attorney also maintains that the record contains no promotion of the building façade as a service mark.
+This photograph of the front of applicant's building is not sufficient, the Examining Attorney contends, to show use of the building entryway as a service mark for applicant's real estate and entertainment services because it shows no more than the building in which applicant's services may be performed.
+The photographs do not indicate that applicant provides real estate and entertainment services, according to the Examining Attorney.

-Accordingly, consumers are not likely to associate applicant's building façade with applicant's services, the Examining Attorney argues.
-The Examining Attorney has also made of record photographs of allegedly similar building facades in support of her argument that applicant's façade would not be perceived as a service mark.
+The Examining Attorney also maintains that the record contains no evidence showing the promotion of the building entryway as a service mark.
+Accordingly, consumers are not likely to associate applicant's building entryway with applicant's services, the Examining Attorney argues.
+The Examining Attorney has also made of record photographs of allegedly similar ornate building facades in support of her argument that such facades (including applicant's) are not commonly perceived as service marks but are simply photographs of buildings.

-With respect to the specimens, the Examining Attorney contends that they must show a direct association between the mark (building façade) and applicant's services, but that in this case they do not show use of the asserted mark in connection with the sale or advertising of applicant's services.
-Neither the original nor the additional specimens (promotional and informational flyers and brochures about applicant's building) show use of building façade in a manner that would be perceived as identifying applicant as the source of its services.
-In other words, the Examining Attorney contends that the specimens do not show use of the mark to identify the various real estate and entertainment services.
-Accordingly, the Examining Attorney has requested that applicant submit specimens showing use of the asserted mark in connection with applicant's real estate and entertainment services.
+With respect to the specimens, the Examining Attorney contends that they must show a direct association between the mark (building entryway) and applicant's services, but that in this case they do not show use of the asserted mark in connection with the sale or advertising of applicant's services.
+Neither the original nor the additional specimens (promotional and informational flyers and brochures about applicant's building) show use of building entryway in a manner that would be perceived as identifying applicant as the source of its services.
+In other words, the Examining Attorney contends that the specimens do not show use of the mark to identify the specified real estate and entertainment services.
+Accordingly, the Examining Attorney requested that applicant submit specimens showing use of the asserted mark in connection with the sale or advertising of applicant's real estate and entertainment services.
+The Examining Attorney advised that specimens such as signs, brochures, letterhead or stationery used in the sale or advertising of applicant's services should be submitted to show use of the asserted mark as a service mark.